nibrassajjad/Company-Brochure-using-LLM-and-web-scraping/README.md

 - Ensures the generated brochure is well-structured, concise, and relevant

-- **Coming Soon:** User-interface to easily interact rather than running through the cell boxes!
+- An User-friendly setup mode that enables you to interact with the program via an UI!

 # How to use